BULLYING AND HARASSMENT

 Support will be offered to all students and parents after the restraint has been completed.

-A clear record of the instance of physical restraint will be kept in Student Services files and a report on Online Incident Notification System (OINS) will be completed as soon as practicable.
+A clear record of the instance of physical restraint will be kept in Student Services files and a report on Online Incident Notification System (OINS) will be completed.